Il Capitano: Mask

-His mask is described as having "a long nose, often unambiguously phallic" The nose for Captain Spavento's mask is fairly large, but it lengthens with Matamoros, and becomes absolutely gargantuan for Coccodrillo.
-Originally, the color of the mask was probably flesh tone, now it can be many flamboyant colors such as bright pink, yellow and light blue.
+His mask is described as having "a long nose, often unambiguously phallic".
+The nose for Capitan Spaventa's mask is fairly large, but it lengthens with Matamoros and becomes absolutely gargantuan for Coccodrillo.
+Originally, the color of the mask was probably flesh tone, now it can be many flamboyant colors such as bright pink, yellow, and light blue.
 The mask often has a strong mustache and brow lines that can be black or have a purple/blue tone.

-UNmasked Capitano: II Cavaliere (The Lover Capitano).

 Costume

 Military-esque uniform (a satire on the period).
-1500s: feathered helmet or hat (mom panache), exaggerated garters, extraordinarily long sword and a plethora of ruffles.
+The 1500s: feathered helmet or hat (mom panache), exaggerated garters, extraordinarily long sword and a plethora of ruffles.
 1600s: coat, breeches, and he would mostly have a musket instead of a sword.
-In one famous scenario, the Captain makes up a lie regarding the reason for his lack of an undershirt by claiming that it got that way because "I used to be an exceedingly fierce and violent man, and when I was made angry the hair which covers my body in goodly quantity stood on end and so riddled my shirt with holes that you would have taken it for a sieve."
+In one famous scenario, il Capitano makes up a lie regarding the reason for his lack of an undershirt by claiming that it got that way because, "I used to be an exceedingly fierce and violent man, and when I was made angry the hair which covers my body in goodly quantity stood on end and so riddled my shirt with holes that you would have taken it for a sieve."
 The real reason is that he has become too poor to afford one.
 Sometimes he wears it with a helmet or a bicorne or tricorne hat with a huge plume.
 Spanish characters often wear an exaggerated large neck-ruff.

 He is usually always wearing his trademarked sword.
 If he were to ever work up enough nerve to draw it, it is usually too long to draw easily or too heavy or wobbly to wield properly.
 Even if he cut somebody with it, he would faint at the very sight of the blood.

 Noms de guerre

 Il Capitano usually has a properly showy name for himself, preferably several lines long and followed by many made-up titles and lists of relations.

-Some names are fierce-sounding, like "Escobombardon" ("Fired out of a cannon"), "Rodomonte" ("Mountain-crumbler"), "Sangre y Fuego" (Spanish: "Blood and Fire"), "Spaccamonti" ("Mountain splitter"), "Spezzaferro" ("Iron-breaker"), or "Terremoto" ("Earthquake").

-Some names are ironic, like: "Bellavista" ("Beautiful view", a vain but ugly man) or "Fracasso"/"Fracassa" (the correct masculine version and an invented feminine version for "Fracas", "Skirmish" or "Big noise").
+Some names are fierce-sounding, such as "Escobombardon" ("Fired out of a cannon"), "Rodomonte" ("Mountain-crumbler"), "Sangre y Fuego" (Spanish: "Blood and Fire"), "Spaccamonti" ("Mountain splitter"), "Spezzaferro" ("Iron-breaker"), or "Terremoto" ("Earthquake").
+Some names are ironic, such as "Bellavista" ("Beautiful view", a vain but ugly man) or "Fracasso"/" Fracassa" (the correct masculine version and an invented feminine version for "Fracas", "Skirmish" or "Big noise").